China–Pakistan border: Disputed status

 Khunjerab Pass, border crossing between China and Pakistan.
 The simplified Chinese characters above the gate herald the People's Republic of China.

 Pakistan maintains a territorial claim on the Indian-administered region of Ladakh (formerly a part of the Jammu and Kashmir state), which shares a border with China (see also: Line of Actual Control).
 The political map used by the Pakistani government annotates Ladakh's boundary with China as "frontier undefined", whose status would be formalised by "the sovereign authorities concerned after the settlement of the Jammu and Kashmir dispute."

 Conversely, the China–Pakistan border is not recognised by India, which claims the erstwhile state of Jammu and Kashmir in its entirety, a claim which negates any Sino-Pakistani border and indeed would give India a common border with Afghanistan.
-India refuses to recognise the legality of the 1963 Sino-Pakistan treaty or the cession of the Trans-Karakorum Tract (Shaksgam Valley) to China, a position further complicated by the fact that large sections of the rest of the China-India boundary are also disputed.
+India refuses to recognise the legality of the 1963 Sino-Pakistan treaty and maintains claims over the Trans-Karakorum Tract (Shaksgam Valley), a position further complicated by the fact that large sections of the rest of the China-India boundary are also disputed.
 In 1984 India began moving troops to the hitherto unsettled Siachen Glacier in Kashmir, thereby altering the de facto China-India-Pakistan tripoint.
 Article 6 of the 1963 Sino-Pakistan treaty provides for a renegotiation of the China-Pakistan boundary if the Kashmir dispute is resolved.
-However, with Indian relations still cool with China, and poor-to-hostile with Pakistan, it is unlikely the boundary dispute will be resolved soon.
+However, with Indian relations still hostile with Pakistan and China, it is unlikely the boundary dispute will be resolved soon.

 Border crossings

 The Khunjerab Pass is the only modern day border crossing between China and Pakistan, accessed via the Karakorum Highway.
 Historically the Mintaka Pass and Kilik Pass have also been used; however those crossings do not have vehicle access and are closed.
+As of 2026, both Mintaka and Kilik pass are accessible by car from the China side of the border.
+The roads splits off from G314 near Kaladong, follows the Kalaqi ku'er river in westerly direction and then splits near Keke Tuluke to head off to each of the passes respectively.
+The road is paved most of the way, dirt road starts 7km from Mintaka pass and 20km from Kilik pass respectively.